From the Latest Survey

 - report having at least a little interest in politics, and have resided at their current residence for more than five years.

-For more detailed information about sampling, languages, statistical weighting, margin of error, and the interviewing process, see: http://www.ppic.org/content/other/SurveyMethodology.pdf.
-Additional questions can be emailed to email@example.com.
+For more detailed information about sampling, languages, statistical weighting, margin of error, and the interviewing process, see: https://www.ppic.org/wp-content/uploads/SurveyMethodology.pdf.
+For additional questions on survey methodology, contact us via email and a member of the survey team will get back to you promptly.

 How do I use the raw survey data?